anhinga/DMM-synthesis-lab-journal/JuliaCon2023-talk/README.md

 were synthesized using a novel neural architecture search method (differentiable programming + training with sparsifying regularization).

-Their generalization properties with a tiny training data set turned to be remarkably good.
+Their generalization properties with a tiny training data set turned out to be remarkably good.

 ---